St Johns Newfoundland And Labrador, Canada Travel Guide

 Expect opportunities for marine wildlife viewing and dramatic scenic drives along the coast.

 St. John's history spans centuries, making it one of North America's oldest settlements.
-Basque, Irish, and English fishers used its harbour seasonally from the 16th century.
-Permanent settlement began in the early 17th century.
+Basque, Irish, and The english language fishers used its harbour seasonally from the 16th century.
+Permanent settlement commenced in the early 17th century.

-The city's strategic harbour made it a frequent site of European power conflicts, notably France and England, culminating in the Battle of Signal Hill in 1762.
-St. John's became the colonial capital of Newfoundland and later the provincial capital after joining Canada in 1949.
+The city's strategic harbour caused it to be a frequent site of European power conflicts, notably The country of france and England, culminating in the Battle of Signal Hill in 1762.
+St. John's became the colonial capital of Newfoundland and subsequently the provincial capital after joining Canada in 1949.

 Permanent settlement begins.